 Sunset at Ibo Lodge

 Sunsets are pretty spectacular here and the best spot on Ibo Island is at the Ibo Island Lodge rooftop bar.
-I ended up coming here every day during my time at Ibo, drinking some overpriced beer, and enjoying the view as the sun set.
+I ended up coming here every day during my time at Ibo, drinking my favorite 2M beer, and enjoying the view as the sun set over the mangroves.
 My time spent on Ibo Island and the Quirimbas mark the end of all my travels around Sub Saharan Africa and what a great way to end them!